SlayerRishabh/Xplore-IPA---Problem-Solution/out/production/Xplore Practice IPA - Question Papers _2023/Readme.md

-After this commit I will add a number before every new commit that number will indicate the number of question solved till that commit, After that number there will be message regarding that commit.
+After this commit I will add a number before every new commit that number will indicate the number of question solved till that commit(total of 15 and 30 Marks), After that number there will be message regarding that commit.

 **Ex**